highslater/Intermediate_Meteor/intermediate/Dev_Log/dev_log.md

 Published on Oct 14, 2015
 In this Intermediate Meteor video tutorial we get our project started!!
 I then talk a bit about how to easily add packages and what some of those packages are.

-If anyone is getting an error after adding these packages, adding another package called 'check' appears to have fixed this (at least for now).

 ######Console Output:

 ```Console